What Is Friendship? Benefits Of Emotional Support On Mental Health

 Mental health benefits

 In some cases, friends may grow apart, and this can happen for a variety of reasons.
 For some friends, their values or needs may change.
 Friends may have met and had a lot in common when they were young teens, but after a few years, they may lose common interests, which can make it challenging to remain close.
-However, even when friends grow apart, they may be able to rekindle a friendship after years apart.

 Can social media improve friendship?

 Friendship may look different on social media than it does in real life.
 Interacting on social media typically allows for an instantaneous connection and delivery of communication.
-This means that friends can send videos, tag each other, and interact online at all hours.
+What this means is that friends can send videos, tag each other, and interact online at all hours.
 This may open up new ways of communicating with one another and can enhance friendships.
 Friends can also send audio messages digitally, which can help to maintain a relationship even over great distances.

 Possible negative impacts of social media on friendships

 Building and maintaining a friendship can be challenging, and friendships may face many obstacles.
-Working with a therapist can be a way to build the skills that you need to make new friends and deepen old friendships.
-If you don’t have time for traditional in-person therapy, you might find support through online therapy.
+During difficult times, when certain friendships can feel overwhelming or isolating, therapy can be an effective tool.
+Working with a therapist can be a way to build the skills that you need to make new friends and deepen old friendships, such as:

 Online therapy may be an effective way to reduce the impact of several mental health conditions while also building communication skills that can improve friendships.
 An online therapist may provide you with tailored support and mindfulness activities that can help you communicate more effectively with your friends.